 Thyroid cancer is primarily treated with surgical removal of the thyroid gland.
-Learn more details about various treatment options from the Singapore General Hospital.
+Dr Constance Teo, Consultant, Department of Otolaryngology, Singapore General Hospital (SGH), explains the various treatment options.

 Continued from previous page.